 Jaundice is identifiable by a general yellowing of the eyes, which is the result of a buildup of bilirubin in a person’s system.
 Bilirubin is a waste product which is produced during the breakdown of hemoglobin and unhealthy systems fail to filter it out.

 In trial testing, the app was able to correctly diagnose 90 percent of “cases for concern” in 70 participants.
 Although the results are promising, you should always see your doctor for a professional diagnosis.
 The app is currently not available to the public.
+Until then, if you have an old cell phone that won’t be detecting cancer anytime soon, check out the 12 best ways you can use it.

 [Source: The Independent]